Baby Constipation: Signs, Causes, and What Helps

 Bananas and apple sauce can result in firmer stools.
 Carrots and squash are constipating for some babies.
 Prunes, peaches, pears, plums, apricots and peas make stools softer.
 Colored vegetables tend to help, where as white vegetables can be constipating for some babies.

-If your baby is under 9 months avoid citrus fruits such a orange, grapefruit and pineapple, as the acid content in these fruits can be harsh on little tummies, as well as the skin around his mouth and bottom (when it comes out).
+If your baby is under 9 months avoid citrus fruits such a orange, grapefruit and pineapple, as the acid content in these fruits can be harsh on little tummies, as well as the skin around their mouth and bottom (when it comes out).

 5. Probiotics